-This quickstart uses the command line to send requests to the KMS API.
-For programming examples that use the client libraries to send requests to the KMS API, see Encrypting and Decrypting.
+This quickstart uses the command line to send requests to the Cloud KMS API.
+For programming examples that use the client libraries to send requests to the Cloud KMS API, see Encrypting and Decrypting.

 Before you begin

 Sign in to your Google Account.

 If you don't already have one, sign up for a new account.